lvaschmidt/xssChat/README.md

 ### Installation

     XSSchat is a web app, so you don't need to install anything on your device.
-Simply visit our [https://www.xsschat.com](website) to start using the app.
+Simply visit our <https://www.xsschat.com> to start using the app.

 ### Getting Started

-    Visit www.xsschat.com, chose a username, and join a room.
+    Visit <www.xsschat.com>, chose a username, and join a room.
     The toggle button allows you to switch between html and script modes.
-    Autocomplte is supported.
+    Autocomplete is supported.
 For example, type 'h1' and press tab to get '<h1></h1>'.

 ### Contributing